Edit

 Difference between a private site and a public site

-Only site makers and organization users to whom the maker granted access can view private sites.
-Site visitors need to authenticate with the organization's Microsoft Entra ID identity provider before they can view site contents.
+Only site makers and organization users who the maker granted access to can view private sites.
+Site visitors need to authenticate with the organization's Microsoft Entra ID identity provider to view site contents.

 Tip

-Set visibility to private to limit access while your site is in development.
+Set the visibility to private to limit access while your site is in development.

-Anyone on the Internet can view public sites anonymously or if they're authenticated with an identity provider.
-Public websites are production sites, fully operational for customers to use.
-A notification reminds you when you edit a public site in the design studio, Portal Management app, Visual Studio Code editor, and the Microsoft Power Platform CLI.
+Anyone on the Internet can view public sites anonymously or when they're authenticated with an identity provider.
+Public websites are production sites that are fully operational for customers to use.
+A notification reminds you when you edit a public site in the design studio, Portal Management app, Visual Studio Code editor, or the Microsoft Power Platform CLI.

 Change site visibility

-When a site is ready to go live, you can set the site visibility to public.
-You can change the site visibility back to private at any time so that only the makers of the site and selected users have access.
+When a site is ready to go live, set the site visibility to public.
+Change the site visibility back to private anytime so only the makers of the site and selected users have access.

-When you change the site visibility, your website restarts.
-It may take a few minutes to reflect the last change.
+When you change the site visibility, the website restarts.
+It can take a few minutes to reflect the change.

 1. Sign in to Power Pages and edit your site.